nalmeida/static-11ty/README.md

 ##### Per page analytics tracking

-You can have some sort of analytics tracker and one specific trackin per page.
+You can have some sort of analytics tracker and one specific tracking _per page_.
 You can find the usage example at the bottom of the  [`index.njk`](src/index.njk#L24) file.

 #### 5. 🧭 Sitemap generator